GrahamStrickland/clrs/README.md

 # clrs

-C++17 implementations of the algorithms from "Introduction to Algorithms" (3e) - Cormen, Leiserson, Rivest, & Stein
+Exercises and C++20 implementations of the algorithms from "Introduction to Algorithms" (3e) - Cormen, Leiserson, Rivest, & Stein